Hoda233/Hoda233/README.md

 ## About me:

 - 🔭 I’m currently working on improving my Front-End skills.
-- 🌱 I’m currently learning about Web Development and Machine Learning.
+- 🌱 I’m currently learning about Web Development.
 - 👯 I’m looking to collaborate on developing Web Applications.
 - 💬 Ask me about anything in computer engineering, I'd be happy to help as much as I can.
 - 📫 How to reach me: hoda.ismail00@eng-st.cu.edu.eg